Quantum gravity phenomenology from the perspective of quantum general relativity and quadratic gravity: Introduction

-In this respect, different phenomenological models of quantum gravity, focusing on distinct aspects of the problem, can be used to examine quantum-gravity effects possibly to be observed.
-For instance, Planck-scale modified dispersion relations can potentially probe quantum-gravity effects on the propagation of particles~\cite{Lobo:2020qoa}.
-In turn, analog models for quantum-gravity effects can also be helpful in order to propose achievable table-top experiments~\cite{Krein:2010ee,Heymans:2023tgi}.
+In this respect, different phenomenological models of quantum gravity, focusing on distinct aspects of the problem, can be used to examine quantum-gravity effects possibly to be observed. {For instance, Planck-scale modified dispersion relations can potentially probe quantum-gravity effects on the propagation of particles~\cite{Lobo:2020qoa,Brahma:2016tsq,Brahma:2018rrg}.} In turn, analog models for quantum-gravity effects can also be helpful in order to propose achievable table-top experiments~\cite{Krein:2010ee,Heymans:2023tgi}.
 On the other hand, attention can also be focused on the low-energy regime (where we know how the physics works) instead of the high-energy realm (where we do not).
 This is where one can envisage general relativity as a quantum effective field theory (EFT)~\cite{77,78}.
 Indeed, the EFT of gravity potentially provides us with the safest ground in which we can address questions regarding phenomenology.
 EFT techniques help us to make real predictions -- we know the light degrees of freedom active there and we know their interactions.
 These techniques are completely associated with standard quantum field theory methods.
-Indeed, general relativity is a beautiful lesson of the effective field theory paradigm~\cite{Donoghue:2022eay}.
+Indeed, general relativity is a beautiful lesson of the effective field theory paradigm~\cite{Donoghue:2022eay}. {Furthermore, alternative scenarios for effective descriptions of quantum gravity effects by Standard-Model extensions are also possible~\cite{Kostelecky:2003fs,Kostelecky:2020hbb,Reyes:2021cpx,Reyes:2022mvm}.}

-The general idea of an effective field theory is that the low energy degrees of freedom are organized as quantum fields, governed by a local Lagrangian, usually with non-renormalizable contributions suppressed by powers of a heavy energy scale.
-Nevertheless, one can make predictions without knowledge of the full high energy theory.
-Actually, the logic of effective field theory now pervades the study of fundamental interactions.
-We now understand that it is to the quantum theory that one should give the greater importance; the point now is how we realize the classical description as emerging from the quantum one.
-This shift in our understanding is particularly important in the case of general relativity.
-We have a theory of quantum general relativity which treats it as an effective field theory~\cite{Donoghue:2022eay}.

 In any case, one can also embark upon an interesting exploration of quantum-gravity signatures from the perspective a UV-complete theory of gravity.
 In this respect, perhaps the framework of quadratic gravity would constitute the most conservative approach as it continues to use the metric as the fundamental dynamical variable and is renormalizable and unitary~\cite{Stelle:1976gc,Tomboulis,Shapiro,Buchbinder:1992rb,Salvio:2018crh,Strumia,Narain,Einhorn,Anselmi,Mannheim,Holdom,Holdom:2021hlo,Holdom:2021oii,Donoghue:2018izj,Donoghue:2019ecz,Donoghue:2019fcb,Donoghue:2021cza}.
 It is often overlooked in discussions of quantum gravity as it must violate some traditional aspect of our usual formulation of quantum field theory -- the modern interpretation is that the usual notion of causality is blurred close to the Planck scale.
 For a theory of quantum gravity this may actually be an expected outcome and consequently this feature might give us enough room to explore quantum fluctuations of the causal structure due to quantum-gravity effects.